mountain/nseg/README.md

 segmentation algorithm.
 Many implementations are available on different platforms including Python, Java, etc.

 This package provide Node.js version of MMSG algorithm.
+The API is async and evented sytle.

 So far this package is still in developing, but the basic functionalities are ready.